 3.2 Using Firewalla Site to Site VPN

-To create a Site to Site VPN connection using WireGuard, on the Firewalla app, go to the client side box in the Firewalla app.
+To create a Site-to-Site VPN connection using WireGuard, open the client side box in the Firewalla app.
 Then, tap VPN Client -> Create VPN Connection -> Site to Site VPN -> select the server box you'd like to connect -> Select WireGuard.
 You can learn more about Site to Site VPN here.

 4. VPN Device Management (Gold & Purple Only)